-Celtic symbols have become very popular worldwide and especially in the jewellery world, Celtic t-shirts and paintings and posters are all very popular.
+Ancient Celtic symbols have become very popular worldwide and especially in the jewellery world, Celtic t-shirts and paintings, and posters are all very popular.
 There are loads of different Celtic symbols, each one has there own unique design and meaning, some are for luck and others have special meanings.

 There is evidence that the Celts were one of the dominant groups of society in Ireland.
 The Celtic Ogham script was used in the Emerald Isle since the fourth century.

-Celtic symbols have many meanings, some were not recorded very well down the centuries.
+What do Celtic symbols mean you may what to know?
+These symbols have many meanings, some were not recorded very well down the centuries.
 Some Celtic symbols have had different interpretations over the years.
 Many symbols have interconnected parts and three sections.
 The Celts believed in three parts of life, this was an important part of the Celtic culture.

 1 – The Celtic Cross

 3 – The Dara Knot